 Various sections of the main branch of the upper Au Sable River, including the north branch and south branch, have been inventoried.
 Each planting site has been marked using GPS coordinates and an unscientific count of seedlings and size at each site has been recorded.
 (The quantity count only reflects the seedlings that can be seen while floating by the planting site, not an actual count on the property; therefore any small seedling more than 10-15 feet from the water’s edge was likely overlooked and not counted.)

 The Mason Tract Northern White-Cedar Restoration Project is a component of the “Cedars for the Au Sable” project.
-This project, which is also chaired by Howard N. Johnson and administered by the Au Sable River Property Owners Association; is using an “adopt-a-bank-segment” approach to restore northern white-cedars to ecologically appropriate sections of the South Branch of the Au Sable River within the boundaries of the Mason Tract.
+This project, administered by the Au Sable River Property Owners Association, is using an “adopt-a-bank-segment” approach to restore northern white-cedars to ecologically appropriate sections of the South Branch of the Au Sable River within the boundaries of the Mason Tract.
 A working partnership has been formed with Huron Pines and Michigan Department of Natural Resources, Forest Management Unit to help begin the reforestation of native Northern white-cedars within the Mason Tract.

 Volunteer river conservation groups have been assigned a segment of the river by MDNR Forest Management.
 The volunteer groups plant and protect a minimum of 50 Northern White-cedar seedlings each year for five years in their assigned segment.
 MDNR will determine the exact planting location of each seedling.
 Huron Pines RC&D will maintain a schedule of required planting, maintenance and monitoring.
 The “Cedars for the Au Sable” volunteers will provide the cedar seedlings and all necessary wooden stakes and fencing materials.
 The Mason Tract Northern White-cedar Restoration Project is the first northern white-cedar planting and protection on state owned land.